What can I say about London that hasn’t already been said?

 There you will find many different venues big and small.

-Places like Roundhouse, Electric Ballroom, Underworld, and Koko are located off of Camden High Street.
+Places like Roundhouse, Electric Ballroom, Underworld, and Koko are located off Camden High Street.

-Just a few streets away from there you can also find The Garage and O2 Academy along with a whole bunch of smaller indie venues and bars.
+Only a few streets away from there you can also find The Garage and O2 Academy.

 If live music is your thing then Camden Town is the place to be.